yom-ko/yandex_smart_captcha/README.md

     width="250">
 </div><br/>

-2. SmartCaptcha in a real-worl application:
+2. SmartCaptcha in a real-world application:

 <div>
   <img